Best Use, Color Match & Countertop Movement ...Priority & Cost

 In an ideal world, Best Use, Perfect Color Match and Flowing Movement Design co-exist on every custom countertop job.
 This is not always the reality.
 In some cases, the job will fit on one slab for best use & color match, However, due to Stone movement, one would like to go into a second slab to get better flow.
 This would create several concerns, 1.
 It leads to more waste 2.
 Increased cost 3.
 It increases the chance of color mismatch, especially with white quartz.

-What Options Do I Have?We always focus on best use, over movement, unless the customer budgets for alternative options.
-Digital layout is the best option to see the countertop movement prior to fabrication.
-The cost of going into another slab can then be considered and weighed again the potential color mismatch.
+What Options Do I Have?We always focus on best use, over movement, unless the customer budgets for special alternative options.
+Digital layout is required to see the countertop movement prior to fabrication.
+The cost of going into another slab can then be considered and weighed against the potential color mismatch.
 Revisiting seam placement may be advise in some situations.

 A couple of points that may help you prioritize:

 - Does the best use layout movement flow adversely effect the countertop beauty if standing in the kitchen.

 - Flow across the seam may have a higher priority then flow of an island compared to an L countertop.

 - How pronounced the countertop movement is may be a factor to weigh against additional cost.